One man was killed, two other victims wounded in late-night Chelsea shooting

-CHELSEA, New York (WABC) -- One man was killed and two other people were injured in Chelsea shooting on Saturday night.
+CHELSEA, Manhattan (WABC) -- One man was killed and two other people were injured in Chelsea shooting on Saturday night.

 Police say the incident happened just after 10 p.m. and when they arrived, they found three people with gunshot wounds.